10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 At 10up, we use [Vagrant](https://www.vagrantup.com/) and/or [Docker](https://www.docker.com/) to build and interact with virtual environments that match production as closely as possible.
 There are many setups and configurations available.
 The following setups are the only ones we support internally.

-[Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) - Our standard Vagrant setup for client sites and local development.
-This was originally a 10up project and something with which we have a lot of familiarity.
+[Varying Vagrant Vagrants (VVV)](https://github.com/Varying-Vagrant-Vagrants/VVV) - Our standard Vagrant setup for client sites and local development.
+This was originally a 10up project (now open-sourced) and something with which we have a lot of familiarity.

-[WP Docker](https://github.com/10up/wp-docker) - A simple Docker based development environment.
-This setup is great because it's very easy to setup, simple to interact with, and makes standarizing on package versions (i.e. PHP) extremely easy.
+[WP Docker](https://github.com/10up/wp-docker) - A simple Docker-based development environment.
+This setup is great because it's very easy to setup, simple to interact with, and makes standardizing package versions (i.e. PHP) extremely easy.

 <h2 id="task-runners">Task Runners {% include Util/top %}</h2>